-Extreme external hazards for Limerick were evaluated in the Limerick OIP in response to Order EA-12-049 (Mitigation Strategies) [Reference 21].
-In the Limerick ISE for Mitigation Strategies [Reference 20], the NRC staff documented an analysis of Limerick's extreme external hazards evaluation.
-The following extreme external hazards screened in: Seismic, Severe storms with high winds, Snow, Ice and Extreme Cold, and High Temperatures.
-The following extreme external hazards screened out: Sustained External Flooding.
-The NRC staff's review confirmed that the licensee's approach described in the Limerick OIP in response to Order EA-12-049 (Mitigation Strategies), is consistent with the guidance found in NEI 12-06 [Reference 27], as endorsed by JLD-ISG-2012-01 [Reference 28], and that the requirements of Order EA-12-049 will be met for screening of the extreme external hazards if these requirements are implemented as described.
+Extreme external hazards for BSEP were evaluated in its OIP in response to Order EA-12-049 (Mitigation Strategies) [Reference 21].
+In the BSEP ISE relating to Mitigation Strategies [Reference 20], the NRC staff documented an analysis of BSEP's extreme external hazards evaluation.
+The following extreme external hazards screened in: Seismic, External Flooding, Extreme Cold - Ice only, High Wind, Extreme High Temperature.
+The following extreme external hazards screened out: Extreme Cold - except for Ice.
+The NRC staff's review confirmed that the licensee's approach described in the Brunswick OIP in response to Order EA-12-049 (Mitigation Strategies) [Reference 19], is consistent with the guidance found in NEI 12-06 [Reference 27], as endorsed by JLD-ISG-2012-01 [Reference 28], and that the requirements of Order EA-12-049 will be met for screening of the extreme external hazards if these requirements are implemented as described.